nicolas17/mapillary_apidoc/source/includes/_errors.md

 Error Code | Meaning | Description
 ---------- | ------- | -----------
 200 | OK | Everything worked as expected.
-400 | Bad Request | Often missing a required parameters.
+400 | Bad Request | Often missing required parameters.
-401 | Unauthorized | Your client_id is invalid, the oauth token is invalid, client_id and oauth token does not match.
+401 | Unauthorized | Your client_id is invalid, the oauth token is invalid, client_id and oauth token do not match.
-404 | Not Found | The API does not exists, the requested object does not exist.
+404 | Not Found | The API does not exist, the requested object does not exist.
 429 | Too Many Requests | You're requesting over your limit.
-500 | Internal Server Error | Something went wrong on Mapillarys servers.
+500 | Internal Server Error | Something went wrong on Mapillary's servers.

 ## Error messages